27th December 2021 Andrew Wildey

 2. Imports

 This is kind of where the editing begins.
 When importing footage try not to just blindly dump everything from an SD card onto your computer.
 Quite often when filming there can be a large amount of footage that you will never use so there is no point importing it as all it’s going to do is eat up storage and slow things down with file management.
-Have a quick glance and be sure that you’re not importing stuff that you will definitely not use.
-I’m not staying however, that you should start hard editing at this point and import only the footage you will use as you might change your mind later or need a little extra handle footage, so don’t be too tight.
-Be sure to enable proxy rendering.
-This creates low quality copies of your video files that you use during editing which works fine and uses way less processing power.
-At any point you can switch back to full quality and it will switch to full quality on export but it’s a really helper in terms of CPU grind.
+Have a quick glance and ensure you’re not importing stuff you will not use.
+However, I’m not saying that you should start hard editing at this point and import only the footage you will use as you might change your mind later or need a little extra handle footage, so don’t be too tight.

 3. Backup